GluuFederation/docs/source/index.md

 ## oxd
-Client software to secure and integrate web applications with an OpenID Connect Provider (OP), like the Gluu Server..
+Client software to secure and integrate web applications with an OpenID Connect Provider (OP), like the Gluu Server.

 [[3.0.1](./oxd/3.0.1)]  [[2.4.4](./oxd/2.4.4)]